GoTestTools/gotestfmt/README.md

-# 🚧 WORK IN PROGRESS: Go test output formatter 🚧
+# 🚧 gotestfmt: beautify your go test output 🚧

 Are you tired of scrolling through endless Golang test logs in GitHub Actions (or other CI systems)?
 Would you like a test log like this?
 (Click the test cases.)